 By Stacy Kennedy, MPH, RD, CSO, LDN; Reboot Nutritionist

 When I pack my 3rd grader’s lunchbox I try to keep his daily school schedule in mind… with only 35 minutes to walk to the cafeteria, eat, walk to the playground and have time to play at recess I have to really make the most out of each bite.
-I’ve begun packing less items since he doesn’t have time to eat most of them.
+I’ve begun packing fewer items since he doesn’t have time to eat most of them.
 With fewer foods to choose from it’s easier to ensure that each bite is nutrient dense to fuel the rest of his day.

 Besides packing lunch, I always pack a BPA free, reusable water bottle – actually two.
 One goes inside the lunchbox and the other on the outer pocket of his backpack for sipping during the day and at morning snack time.